bitfinexcom/sunbeam/README.md

 To be able to identify the order, a client **MUST** send a custom client id with it that must be unique to the clients orders.

+##### Price deviation

 The following Websocket message is sent on authentication and contains the maximum possible price deviation from the best price when placing an order`{ event: 'pl', val: 0.1 }`.
+For example, if the best price is 10 and deviation is 0.1, you won't be able to place a buy order for the price less than 10 - 10 * 0.1 = 9.
-If the price in the `order` exceed the deviation, an error event will be generated.
+If the price in the `order` exceeds the deviation, an error event will be generated.

 ##### List of available flags